tmoerman/adam-fx/README.md

 annotations.adamParquetSave("/my/data/dir/annotations.adam")
 ```

-Note that if the `loadVariantsWithSnpEffAnnotations` is used to load data that was previously saved to Parquet,
+Note that if the `loadVariantsWithSnpEffAnnotations` is used to load data from Parquet, the genotypes and databases
-the genotypes and databases are not loaded because that data is not part of the raw `SnpEffAnnotations` data type.
+are absent because they are not part of the raw `SnpEffAnnotations` data type.